henryle-n/Chasing-Aliens/README.md

 * Then, this input object is passed into the second argument of **`Array.filter(callback, contextObject)`** function everytime user submits new inputs.
 This will ensure data is retrieved effectively without the need of refreshing webpage.
 * The key of lev-2 success is the `contextObject` of this filter function. <a href="https://www.javascripttutorial.net/javascript-array-filter/">**Click here**</a> for detailed explaination of **`filter`** and **`callback`** functions.

-## Summary
+## 4. Summary
-* D3, DOM & JavaScript introduce a whole new level of dynamic webpage and enhance interactive capability
+* DOM with D3.js introduces a whole new level of dynamic webpage, and thus enhances interactive capability.
 * Thanks to these back-end drivers, data is filtered effectively based on user input(s).
-The summary table is then dynamically built and its size adapts to the updated amount of returned data upon every new user query request
+The summary table is then dynamically built and its size adapts to amount of returned data upon every new user query conditions.
-* In Lev-2.A, by passing the 2<sup>nd</sup> argument into the **`Array.filter()`** function and using **`this`** keyword, the webpage now unlocks unlimited filtering scenarios/ results for user as the filters changed in real-time  based on user input
+* In Lev-2.A, by introducing the 2<sup>nd</sup> argument into the **`Array.filter()`** function and using **`this`** keyword, the website now unlocks unlimited filtering scenarios/ results for users.
-* In Lev-2.B, a more efficient loop is built to loop through each user input and filter out data.
-The loop will end when there is no more user input found.
-In other word, the data is filter at each condition as soon as it is created, different from Lev-2.A in the way that all of its filters were created first and then filter.
-Lev-2.B is more like a synchronous process that is more effient and eliminate the first loop when the filter was first built
+* In Lev-2.B, a more efficient loop is built to simultaneously loop through each user input and filter out data.
+The loop will end when there is no more condition found.
+In other word, data is filtered at each condition as soon as this condition is parsed.
+Lev-2.B is different from Lev-2.A in the way that all of lev-2.A filters were created first and then filter.
+Lev-2.B is more like a synchronous process where filter and retrieved data are built at the same time.
+Thus, eliminating the first loop where the filter object was built as in the case of lev-2.A.

-## Other features
+## 5. Other features
 Besides multi-filters, there are also other features to enhance UX/UI:
-* "**HINT**" box appears when user hovers mouse over the input box
+* "**HINT**" box appears when users hover mouse over the input box.
-* Input data is not case-sensitive, accepts all lower and/or uppper cases
+* Input data is not case-sensitive, accepts all lower and/or uppper cases.
-* Either hit `Run Filter` button or hit `Enter` key, webpage filter function will run
+* Either hit `Run Filter` button or hit `Enter` key, webpage filter function will run.

 <div align="center">
 <img src="UFO-level-1/static/images/hintBox.gif" alt="hintBox" width="80%" height="80%">
 </div><br>

-* Data Retrieval `STATUS` Box to inform user:
+* Data Retrieval `STATUS` Box to inform users:
-    * If data was found, or not found, or needs user input
+    * If data was found, or not found, or needs user input.
-    * Show how many records match user's query conditions
+    * Show how many records match user's query conditions.
-    * What time the data was retrieved
+    * What time the data was retrieved.
-    * When webpage first loaded, status box shows different message to prompt user for input(s).
-Upon clicking filter button or hit enter key, the message text color and background will change
+    * When webpage first loaded, status box shows different message to prompt for input(s).
+Upon clicking filter button or hit enter key, the message text color and background will change.

 <div align="center" class="row3">
   <div class="column3">